-We are a large family with lots of adult children.
-(There are three children still living at home).
+We are a large family with lots of adult children living nearby as well as 23 young grandchildren.
 The head of the household is handicapped.
 We love people.
-We are protestant (Reformed Presbyterian) and have 2 dogs and a cat and a dozen chickens .
+We are protestant (Reformed Presbyterian) and have 2 dogs and a couple canary birds and a dozen chickens .
 We are located half way between Montreal and Ottawa.
 We travel to the two cities regularly.
 English is spoken in the house with French and Dutch also understood.
-My children like to sing, play soccer, hike, swim, dance, horse back ride and play board games and snow board.
+My children like to sing, play soccer, hike, swim, Canoeing, dance, horse back ride and play board games and snow board.
 We also enjoy various kinds of music and have a piano and organ.
 Our house is located in the country side but within 10 minutes drive of the town of Lancaster.
 There are walking and bike trails close by our house.

 DIY and building projects